postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 [![tabs in postman](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Multiple_Tabs2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Multiple_Tabs2.png)

-Postman lets you control the way you want to work with multiple tabs in the interface.
+Postman allows you control the way you want to work with multiple tabs.
 To learn more about this, refer to the section 'Other Tab Settings'.

 ### Other Tab Settings